 Unfortunately, there’s no place to buy water up here – or anywhere else in Termessos, for that matter – so be sure to bring plenty in advance.

-When finished, come back the same way you came, and return to the center of the city.
+When finished, come back the same way you came, and return to the center of the archaeological site.

 Exit via the Colonnaded Street